samtools/htsjdk/README.md

 From time to time if dependencies change in htsjdk you may need to refresh the project from the `View -> Gradle` menu.

-#### Licensing Information
+### Licensing Information

 Not all sub-packages of htsjdk are subject to the same license, so a license notice is included in each source file or sub-package as appropriate.
 Please check the relevant license notice whenever you start working with a part of htsjdk that you have not previously worked with to avoid any surprises.
+Broadly speaking the majority of the code is covered under the MIT license with the following notable exceptions:

+* Much of the CRAM code is under the Apache License, Version 2
+* Core `tribble` code (underlying VCF reading/writing amongst other things) is under LGPL
+* Code supporting the reading/writing of SRA format is uncopyrighted & public domain

-#### Java Minimum Version Support Policy
+### Java Minimum Version Support Policy

 > **NOTE: _Effective November 24th 2015, HTSJDK has ended support of Java 7 and previous versions.
 Java 8 is now required_.**